Student Affairs Learning Goals

 Understanding Community Responsibility

-Students will recognize the importance of accountability and integrity and participate in activities that allow them to practice civic responsibility, community citizenship and public service.
+Students will recognize the importance of accountability and integrity and participate in activities that allow them to practice civic responsibility, community citizenship and

 Enhancing Self Awareness

 Students will have an awareness of personal beliefs, values, attitudes, emotions, interests, goals and future aspirations and will be able to articulate these goals and aspirations.
 Students will identify and participate in opportunities that promote self-reflection and personal awareness.